Fibre broadband without a contract

 But for all the setup fees listed above may seem high, they're not that bad when compared to the upfront costs charged by some of their contract-only rivals - Sky's 12-month minimum fibre deals come with upfront fees of almost £50, and BT Infinity 1 customers must pay nearly £60.

-At the time we're writing this, Now TV have reduced their setup fees from £60 for flexible fibre, and £40 for standard broadband, to £30; those willing to give up on the idea of short term fibre can sign up for 12 months and pay just £15 instead.
+At the time we're writing this, Now TV have adopted a single setup fee of £44 whether we want flexible fibre or standard broadband; those willing to give up on the idea of short term fibre can sign up for 12 months and pay just £22 instead.

 All of Pulse8's packages are sold on monthly terms, and they charge a fairly standard £49.95 for fibre activation.
 The downside is that they don't include a free router, and for those who don't have their own already, prices start at £99.